Mental Health Facilities Worland, WY

 Cloud Peak Counseling Center

 Cloud Peak Counseling Center is a mental health treatment center in Worland, WY, located at 401 South 23rd Street, 82401 zip code area.
 Cloud Peak Counseling Center provides outpatient treatment and telemedicine/telehealth.
-Cloud Peak Counseling Center offers individual psychotherapy, trauma therapy and activity therapy to young adults, adults and seniors 65 or older.
+Cloud Peak Counseling Center offers activity therapy, individual psychotherapy and group therapy to adults, seniors 65 or older and children / adolescents.
 Cloud Peak Counseling Center also supports people requiring dual diagnosis treatment.
-Additional services at Cloud Peak Counseling Center consist of vocational rehabilitation services, assertive community treatment and intensive case management.
+Additional services at Cloud Peak Counseling Center consist of mentoring/peer support/consumer-run services, supported employment and supported housing.

 Wellspring Counseling - 25.3 miles from Worland, WY

 Wellspring Counseling is a mental health clinic in Thermopolis, Wyoming, located at 121 South 4th Street, 82443.
 Wellspring Counseling offers outpatient treatment.
-Wellspring Counseling provides trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-Some other services provided by Wellspring Counseling include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.
+Wellspring Counseling provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
+Some other services provided by Wellspring Counseling include case management, psychosocial rehabilitation services and intensive case management.

 Big Horn Basin Counseling Services - 26.2 miles from Worland, WY

 Big Horn Basin Counseling Services is a mental health facility in Basin, WY, located at 116 South 3rd Street, in the 82410 zip code.
 Big Horn Basin Counseling Services provides outpatient treatment.
-Big Horn Basin Counseling Services provides behavior modification, group therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
-Some other services available at Big Horn Basin Counseling Services include illness management and recovery, court-ordered outpatient treatment and diet and exercise counseling.
+Big Horn Basin Counseling Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Some other services available at Big Horn Basin Counseling Services include court-ordered outpatient treatment, illness management and recovery and family psychoeducation.

 Yellowstone Behavioral Health Center - 57.3 miles from Worland, WY

 Yellowstone Behavioral Health Center is one of mental health facilities in Cody, Wyoming, located at 2538 Big Horn Avenue, 82414 zip code.
 Yellowstone Behavioral Health Center provides outpatient treatment and telemedicine/telehealth.
-Yellowstone Behavioral Health Center provides dialectical behavior therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and young adults.
+Yellowstone Behavioral Health Center provides psychotropic medication, individual psychotherapy and couples/family therapy to adults, children / adolescents and young adults.
 Yellowstone Behavioral Health Center also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Yellowstone Behavioral Health Center include intensive case management, illness management and recovery and case management.
+Additional services provided at Yellowstone Behavioral Health Center include psychosocial rehabilitation services, education services and intensive case management.

 Big Horn Basin Counseling Services - 57.7 miles from Worland, WY

 Big Horn Basin Counseling Services is a mental health clinic in Lovell, WY, located at 1114 Lane 12, 82431 zip code area.
 Big Horn Basin Counseling Services provides outpatient treatment.
-Big Horn Basin Counseling Services offers trauma therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Additional services offered at Big Horn Basin Counseling Services include integrated primary care services, family psychoeducation and illness management and recovery.
+Big Horn Basin Counseling Services offers dialectical behavior therapy, group therapy and behavior modification to adults, children / adolescents and young adults.
+Additional services offered at Big Horn Basin Counseling Services include family psychoeducation, chronic disease/illness management and integrated primary care services.

 Yellowstone Behavioral Health Center Hope House - 58.1 miles from Worland, WY

 Yellowstone Behavioral Health Center Hope House is a mental health treatment clinic in Cody, Wyoming, located at 1002 Rumsey Avenue, in the 82414 zip code.
 Yellowstone Behavioral Health Center Hope House provides outpatient treatment.
-Yellowstone Behavioral Health Center Hope House provides activity therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
-Additional services provided by Yellowstone Behavioral Health Center Hope House consist of intensive case management, supported employment and case management.
+Yellowstone Behavioral Health Center Hope House provides group therapy, dialectical behavior therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Additional services provided by Yellowstone Behavioral Health Center Hope House consist of illness management and recovery, suicide prevention services and education services.

 West Park Hospital District Outpatient Behavioral Health Services - 58.3 miles from Worland, WY

 West Park Hospital District Outpatient Behavioral Health Services is a mental health facility in Cody, WY, located at 424 Yellowstone Avenue, Suite 220, 82414 zip code area.
-West Park Hospital District Outpatient Behavioral Health Services provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-West Park Hospital District Outpatient Behavioral Health Services provides activity therapy, trauma therapy and individual psychotherapy to children / adolescents, adults and young adults.
-West Park Hospital District Outpatient Behavioral Health Services also supports people with serious mental illness, people with PTSD and veterans.
-Additional services offered by West Park Hospital District Outpatient Behavioral Health Services consist of psychosocial rehabilitation services, suicide prevention services and case management.
+West Park Hospital District Outpatient Behavioral Health Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+West Park Hospital District Outpatient Behavioral Health Services provides psychotropic medication, dialectical behavior therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
+West Park Hospital District Outpatient Behavioral Health Services also supports people with traumatic brain injury, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services offered by West Park Hospital District Outpatient Behavioral Health Services consist of case management, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Yellowstone Behavioral Health Center - 59.8 miles from Worland, WY

 Yellowstone Behavioral Health Center is a mental health treatment center in Powell, Wyoming, located at 627 Wyoming Avenue, part of the 82435 zip code.
 Yellowstone Behavioral Health Center provides outpatient treatment and telemedicine/telehealth.
-Yellowstone Behavioral Health Center also offers individual psychotherapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
+Yellowstone Behavioral Health Center also offers dialectical behavior therapy, trauma therapy and psychotropic medication to seniors 65 or older, adults and children / adolescents.
 Yellowstone Behavioral Health Center supports children/adolescents with serious emotional disturbance.
-Yellowstone Behavioral Health Center also provides case management, court-ordered outpatient treatment and suicide prevention services.
+Yellowstone Behavioral Health Center also provides suicide prevention services, case management and intensive case management.

 Fremont Counseling Service - 68.4 miles from Worland, WY

 Fremont Counseling Service is a mental health clinic in Riverton, WY, located at 1110 Major Avenue, in the 82501 zip code.
 Fremont Counseling Service provides telemedicine/telehealth and outpatient treatment.
-Fremont Counseling Service offers individual psychotherapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Fremont Counseling Service offers couples/family therapy, activity therapy and trauma therapy to adults, young adults and children / adolescents.
 Fremont Counseling Service also supports people with serious mental illness.
-More services at Fremont Counseling Service include supported housing, supported employment and court-ordered outpatient treatment.
+More services at Fremont Counseling Service include supported employment, court-ordered outpatient treatment and education services.

 Northern Wyoming Mental Health Center Johnson County Outpatient Office - 74.8 miles from Worland, WY

 Northern Wyoming Mental Health Center Johnson County Outpatient Office is a mental health center in Buffalo, Wyoming, located at 521 West Lott Street, 82834 zip code.
-Northern Wyoming Mental Health Center Johnson County Outpatient Office provides telemedicine/telehealth and outpatient treatment.
-Northern Wyoming Mental Health Center Johnson County Outpatient Office offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Northern Wyoming Mental Health Center Johnson County Outpatient Office provides outpatient treatment and telemedicine/telehealth.
+Northern Wyoming Mental Health Center Johnson County Outpatient Office offers group therapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and seniors 65 or older.
 Northern Wyoming Mental Health Center Johnson County Outpatient Office also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services available at Northern Wyoming Mental Health Center Johnson County Outpatient Office include housing services, legal advocacy and vocational rehabilitation services.
+More services available at Northern Wyoming Mental Health Center Johnson County Outpatient Office include psychosocial rehabilitation services, housing services and vocational rehabilitation services.

 Frequently Asked Questions About Mental Health Treatment in Worland, WY